 - Wholesale energy DRIPE.
-Separate projections are provided for wholesale intrastate and rest-of-pool energy DRIPE.338 Users should apply energy DRIPE values in accordance with relevant state regulations governing treatment of energy DRIPE.
+Separate projections are provided for wholesale intrastate and rest-of-pool energy DRIPE.
+Separate projections are provided for wholesale intrastate and rest-of-pool energy DRIPE.
+Separate projections are provided for wholesale intrastate and with relevant state regulations governing treatment of energy DRIPE.
 For example, Massachusetts only considers intrastate DRIPE benefits, whereas Rhode Island considers both intrastate and rest-of-pool DRIPE benefits. - Wholesale cross-DRIPE.
 Annual wholesale electric cross-DRIPE values include both electric-gas cross-DRIPE and electric-gas-electric cross-DRIPE, which represents the benefits from a reduction in the quantity of electricity that reduces gas consumption and that subsequently reduces electric prices.
 Users should treat the avoided costs for electric cross-DRIPE similarly to energy DRIPE.